thecapacity/thecapacity.github.io/_posts/2008-02-26-an-apple-for-your-thoughts.md

 ---
 id: 45
-title: 'An Apple for your thoughts&#8230;'
+title: 'An Apple for your thoughts…'
 date: 2008-02-26T07:48:58+00:00
 author: jay
 layout: post